awtterpip/bevy_oxr/README.md

 To see it in action run the example in `examples` with `cargo run --example xr`.

 ## Quest
-Running on quest can be done with https://github.com/rust-mobile/cargo-apk and requires disabling default features.
+Running on Meta Quest can be done with https://github.com/rust-mobile/cargo-apk and requires disabling default features.
 ```sh
 cargo apk run --example xr --release --no-default-features
 ```